Odden69/ITrain/README.md

 By clicking the *Add Exercise* button the user access a form to create a new Exercise.
 ![The Exercises Page](documentation/features/exercises.png)

 Muscle Groups
 There are a lot of muscle groups included in the app.
 On this page they are visible, together with the ones the user created.
 From the list, the muscle groups created by the user, can be edited in a separate form or deleted.
 By clicking the *Add Muscle Group* button the user access a form to create a new Muscle Group.
 ![The Muscle Groups Page](documentation/features/muscle_groups.png)

 The Help Page
 On the help page a user can find out how to use the ITrain app.
-Each category is clickable to easily find the more information the user is searching for.
+Each category is clickable to easily find the information the user is searching for.
 ![The Help Page](documentation/features/help.png)
 </details>